 4. The same correction applies to UN Regulation No. 149:

 For Annex 4, Figure A4-IX, the description of the zone 1 is not in line with the photometric requirements set in paragraph 5.4.4.2.
-Table 34 which defines the horizontal angles to 5° to the left and 5° to the right for the clas BS headlamps.
+Table 34 which defines the horizontal angles to 5° to the left and 5° to the right for the class BS headlamps.